ReVanced/revanced-documentation/docs/revanced-reddit/wiki/help/questions.md

 ## **Will ReVanced have NFTs?**

 We do not intend to create NFTs.
-It also was never the reason why Vanced shut down and wouldn't be for us as well.
+It also was never why Vanced shut down and wouldn't be for us, either.

 ## **Does Vanced still work?**